michaelmusty/.dotfiles/README.markdown

     `~/.local/bin`, for personal scripting snippets.
 *   `fgscr(1)` finds Git repositories in a directory root and scrubs them with `gscr(1)`.
+*   `fnl(1)` runs a command and saves its output and error into temporary files, printing their paths and line counts
 *   `gms(1)` runs a set of `getmailrc` files; does much the same thing as the script `getmails` in the `getmail` suite, but runs the requests in parallel and does up to three silent retries using `try(1)`.